Bowditch's JSJ tree and the quasi-isometry classification of certain Coxeter groups, with an appendix written jointly with Christopher Cashen: Introduction

 By Moussong's Theorem~\cite[Theorem 12.3.3]{davis-book}, right-angled Coxeter groups are CAT(0) groups.
 Although the visual boundary is not a quasi-isometry invariant for CAT(0) groups, Charney--Sultan~\cite{charney-sultan} have introduced a boundary for CAT(0) spaces, called the \emph{contracting boundary}, which is a quasi-isometry invariant.
 In Section 5 of~\cite{charney-sultan}, the contracting boundary is used to distinguish the quasi-isometry classes of two $1$-ended non-hyperbolic right-angled Coxeter groups.

 Finally, we remark that although every right-angled Artin group is a finite-index subgroup of some right-angled Coxeter group~\cite{davis-jan}, there exist right-angled Coxeter groups which are not quasi-isometric to any right-angled Artin group.
 For example, there are no $1$-ended hyperbolic right-angled Artin groups, since a right-angled Artin group is hyperbolic if and only if it is a free group.
 In fact, by considering divergence we see that there are infinitely many quasi-isometry classes of right-angled Coxeter groups which are not the quasi-isometry class of any right-angled Artin group: in~\cite{dani-thomas} we constructed right-angled Coxeter groups with divergence polynomial of any degree, but the divergence of right-angled Artin groups can be only linear or quadratic~\cite{abddy,behrstock-charney}.
-Moreover, the explicit construction given in~\cite{davis-jan} does not yield all of the right-angled Coxeter groups we identified as having quadratic divergence in~\cite{dani-thomas}.
+Moreover, Behrstock~\cite{behrstock-counterexample} has recently constructed an example of a right-angled Coxeter group with quadratic divergence which is not quasi-isometric to any right-angled Artin group.
 Thus while results on the quasi-isometry classification of right-angled Artin groups (for instance~\cite{behrstock-jan-neumann, behrstock-neumann, bestvina-kleiner-sageev-RAAG, huang}) yield some information about right-angled Coxeter groups with certain specific defining graphs, they don't readily lead to a quasi-isometry classification of right-angled Coxeter groups in general.